-Annual Water Quality Report for the period of January 1 to December 31, 2017.
+Annual Water Consumer Report for the period of January 1, 2018 to December 31, 2018

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPAs Safe Drinking Water Hotline at (800) 426-4791.
-This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
-For more information regarding this report contact:
+Drinking water, including bottled water, may contain small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water possesses a health risk.
+If you would like more information about contaminants and potential health risk you can contact the EPA's Safe Drinking Water Hotline at (800) 426-4791.
+The following report is intended to provide you with important information about your drinking water and the efforts made by the water system.
+For more information regarding this report contact: Toby Ubando - (325) 573-3782

-Toby Ubando 325-573-3782

 Este informe contiene información muy importante sobre el agua que usted bebe.
-Tradúzcalo ó hable con alguien que lo entienda
+Tradúzcalo o hable con alguien que lo entienda.